 It is essential that these safeguards are in place to protect all women and girls in the UK from violence, regardless of their immigration status.
 The project recognises that migrant and asylum-seeking women can have direct voice and influence policies impacting on them, thereby shaping services according to their real needs and wants.

 The project is currently in its second year and in terms of milestones in its first year the project has seen great progress.
-We have produced user-led policy briefings and responded to consultations, the members from the Women's Group participated in a roundtable discussion on VAWG at the Commonwealth Secretariat and we delivered an Annual Conference - which took place on 15 December 2015 - entirely devoted to gender inequality, victimization and offending.
+We have produced user-led policy briefings and responded to consultations, the members from the Women's Group participated in a roundtable discussion on VAWG at the Commonwealth Secretariat and we delivered an Annual Conference entirely devoted to gender inequality, victimization and offending.
 One of the women from our Women's Advisory Board, Maimuna Jawo, was a key speaker at the event (you can watch her speech here), and two other women, Mariam Mansare and Bassey Dunnu attended the event and led workshops.

 The second year of the project was crucial in ensuring refugee women involved in the project were confident and motivated enough to become active project agents.
 An important milestone accomplished in 2017 was the successful delivery of an international event in collaboration with IARS Move On event, Gender and Migration EU partnership project.
 The first half of the event was almost entirely dedicated to raising awareness about intersectional and structural issues, barriers and challenges affecting refugee and migrants’ integration in the labour market, in particular women.
 The project also discussed principles of gender and cultural sensitive career advice to migrants and refugees, as such we brought the voices and experiences of refugee and migrant women to the forefront of the debate to improve the quality of services and understand what further support is needed in this area.
 Three refugee women of the IARS Women’s Advisory Board (Agnes, Faith and Sylvia) were speakers at a panel where they eloquently spoke about their personal journeys and experiences.
 Their panel was in fact considered to be one of the key moments for many of those who attended the event, their first-hand testimonies offered a powerful insight into the ways in which the integration of refugees and migrants are held back, and what needs to be done to overcome these barriers.